 Now that you know spreadsheets are ineffective - let’s learn about the five best cybersecurity reporting tools to identify vulnerabilities.

-Risk management and security professionals can collect data through integrations using the right tools that allow real-time reporting, automated scoring, and a risk register.
+Risk management and security professionals can collect data through integrations using tools that allow real-time reporting, automated scoring, and a risk register.
 This helps you stay informed about relevant information required to understand prospective and existing risks and protect confidential information.

 It enables you to draft an integrated incident response plan, manage real-time instead of point-in-time compliance, and ensure the company adheres to relevant standards or frameworks.